 After flying out in his first two plate appearances, Robinson singled in the sixth and again to lead off the eighth, having just made an impressive backhand stab of a hot grounder in the top of the frame.
 Amid the abuse, Robinson again showed a knack for perfect timing, poking a fastball just past second base that both middle infielders watched drop, then taking second when catcher Andy Seminick couldn’t hold onto strike three to Reiser.
 The catcher’s late throw sailed into centerfield, and Robinson took third; officially, it was his first stolen base, plus an error.
 Two batters later, Robinson scored the game’s only run via a Hermanski single.

-Though he was charged with his first error for his failure to glove a sharp grounder that moved the tying run to third base with two outs in the top of the ninth, a diving stop by shortstop Pee Wee Reese on a ball just over second base-“Greatest play I ever saw,” said pitcher Hal Gregg, who had held the Phillies to one hit-took him off the hook.
+In the top of the ninth, Robinson was charged with his first error for his failure to glove a sharp grounder that moved the tying run to third base with two outs.
+Fortunately, a diving stop by shortstop Pee Wee Reese on on a ball just over second base-“Greatest play I ever saw,” said pitcher Hal Gregg, who had held the Phillies to one hit-took him off the hook.
 A relieved Robinson dashed across the infield to slap Reese on the back.